hackclub/hackclub/workshops/particle_physics/README.md

 - Next the magnitude is set to the amount of force using the [gravitational formula](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).
 - Finally, the force is applied to the particle.

-Now, let's write some code to update the particle:
+Finall y, let's write some code for updating the properties of the particle:

 ```javascript
 ...